Philippe Riboud

 Philippe Riboud (born 9 April 1957) is a French fencer.
 He won two golds, two silvers and two bronze medals at three Olympic Games.
+He also competed at the Mediterranean Games in the individual épée event winning gold medal in 1979 and a silver medal in 1975.
 He was vice-president of the French Fencing Federation after the Olympic Games of 1988.